 About the Euro Sessions

 Welcome to the web site for the Oxford Euro Sessions.
-The pandemic hit the folk music scene pretty hard, and while we all did our best to keep things going online and through outdoor sessions (weather permitting), getting in-person sessions at pubs re-started is still to some extent work in progress.
 Before lockdown, we had both a French/Breton session and a Scandi Session.
 As a way of starting things up again, we decided to combine the two, while people were getting used to the idea of in-person sessions again, and also because of the limited availability of venues.
 Here is how things are shaping up:

-- We have an afternoon general Euro session, meeting 4:30 PM until roughly 7:30 PM at the White House Pub, Abingdon Road, the fourth Sunday of every month.
+- We have an afternoon general Euro session, meeting 4:30 PM until roughly 7:30 PM at the Slow and Steady pub (formerly White House), Abingdon Road, the fourth Sunday of every month.
 Sometimes we meet downstairs, but sometimes we are upstairs.
 Check with the bar to find out where we are, or wander around and listen for the music.
+To get news about this session, subscribe to the mailing list by sending an email to oxfordeuroplus-subscribe@maillist.ox.ac.uk.
+It's a good idea to subscribe, since we sometimes have last-minute changes of date (though it's always a Sunday afternoon).
+I also occasionally send out tune suggestions.
 What is Euro?
 This mostly depends on who shows up to play, but it certainly includes everything in the French folk tradition, plus all of the Nordic countries (Finland.
-Sweden, Norway, Iceland, Denmark) as well as the genre sometimes known as Balfolk (Andy Cutting, Blowzabella, Naragonia).
+Sweden, Norway, Iceland, Denmark, Faroes) as well as the genre sometimes known as Balfolk (Andy Cutting, Blowzabella, Naragonia).
 As a bit of a stretch, I'd like to include Scotland, Orkneys and Shetland, in part because of their strong affinities with Nordic music, but mainly because there aren't any regular sessions in Oxford where such music is played.
 But let's let this afternoon session be more or less a free-for-all, and see what develops.
-Maybe we'll even get some drop-ins from the Galician session.
+New Development: Klezmer is (eastern)Euro, and we have started introducing a few Klezmer tunes, plus related tunes from Yiddish musical theatre.
+Plus, I'd like to introduce some tunes from the French Musette repertoire.

 - In addition we have an evening session planned for the third Wednesday of every month, at The Plough, Wolvercote, starting 8:30 PM.
 This session is dedicated more specifically to the tunes of the Scandi Session and the French/Breton session.
 The Scandi session includes quite a lot of Finnish Music, which is Nordic but not really Scandi (Finland is not Scandinavian, and Finnish is not even Indo-European, though Swedish is a minority second language in Finland).
 The leader of the session is Ed Pritchard.
 If you have questions, or would like to be added to the Scandi/French Session mailing list, please contact him at edwinpritchard606@gmail.com.
 Ed's mailing list will also be used to push out information about the afternoon Euro session.